Helping Individuals Accused of Continuous Violence Against the Family

-False allegations of continuous family violence can result from a variety of incidents.
+False allegations of continuous violence family violence can result from a variety of incidents.
 Oftentimes, false allegations are made against a family member by another out of spite, jealousy or anger.
-If you or someone you love has been wrongfully accused of family violence, call the family crimes attorneys at Dunham & Jones now to protect your rights.
+If you or someone you love was wrongfully accused, seek legal help right away to protect your rights.

-The family crimes attorneys at Dunham & Jones know exactly how to tackle your family violence charges.
-Dunham & Jones’ team team of family crimes defense lawyers are very familiar with the process ahead of you and know how important it’s to aggressively fight on your behalf through every step.
-Trust your future to criminal defense attorneys who aren’t afraid of a challenge and will tirelessly pursue a positive resolution for you.
-Call Dunham & Jones now to schedule your free consultation to discuss the details of your unique situation.
+The attorneys of Dunham & Jones know exactly how to tackle your charges and focus solely on family crimes.
+Our team is very familiar with the process ahead of you and we know how important it is to aggressively fight on your behalf through every step.
+Trust your future to attorneys who are not afraid of a challenge and will tirelessly pursue a positive resolution for you.
+Call 800-499-8455 today to schedule your free consultation to discuss the details of your unique situation.

 Family Violence as Defined by Texas Law